 If you have been negligently knocked off your bike by a car, a compensation claim needs to begin within a specified time limit to be considered.
 Under the Limitation Act 1980, a cyclist who was knocked off their bike usually has three years to start a personal injury claim.
 This time limit applies from the date of the cycling incident.

 In certain circumstances, the time limit for claiming for a cycling injury can vary.
 If the victim is a child, then the three-year time limit for starting a claim does not begin until the day of their 18th birthday.
 From this point, the victim will be old enough to start their own claim.
-Someone close to the victim (such as a parent or guardian) may be able to start a claim on the victim’s behalf while they are still a child while acting as a litigation friend.
+A litigation friend could claim on their behalf.

 For further guidance on cycling accident claim time limits and the exceptions that can apply, speak with a member of our team today.

 If your injury was due to another road user’s negligence, you must prove that the other party breached their duty of care.
-To prove that another road user was at fault, you must gather evidence, which can feel easier if you hire a No Win No Fee lawyer.
+To prove that another road user was at fault, you must gather evidence.
+However, you may be wondering, ‘What evidence do I need for a cyclist accident claim?’.
 Some examples of evidence can include:

 - Medical records – It is important that you seek medical attention to take care of your well-being first, plus any report created by a medical professional can help support your claim.